edplatform-startup/backend/docs/api.md

   - `type` (string, required) – Type of exam: `"midterm"` or `"final"`
 - **Behavior**:
   1. Fetches existing practice exams from storage to use as style/format references.
+  2. Determines the next exam number (e.g., if `midterm_exam_1.pdf` exists, creates `midterm_exam_2.pdf`).
-  2. Calls Gemini 1.5 Pro to generate a LaTeX exam covering the specified lessons.
+  3. Calls Gemini 1.5 Pro to generate a LaTeX exam covering the specified lessons.
-  3. Sanitizes and checks the LaTeX for semantic issues (repairing via LLM if needed).
+  4. Sanitizes and checks the LaTeX for semantic issues (repairing via LLM if needed).
-  4. Compiles the LaTeX to PDF (retrying via LLM if compilation fails).
+  5. Compiles the LaTeX to PDF (retrying via LLM if compilation fails).
-  5. Saves the generated PDF file to storage.
+  6. Saves the generated PDF file to storage.
 - **Responses**:
   - `200 OK` →
     ```json
     {
       "success": true,
       "url": "https://...",
-      "name": "midterm_exam.pdf"
+      "name": "midterm_exam_2.pdf",
+      "number": 2
     }
     ```
   - `400 Bad Request` → Missing parameters or invalid values
   - `500 Internal Server Error` → Generation or storage failure

 ### GET /courses/:courseId/exams/:type
-- **Purpose**: Fetch the URL of a generated practice exam.
+- **Purpose**: Fetch the list of generated practice exams for a specific type.
 - **Path parameters**:
   - `courseId` (string, required) – UUID of the course
   - `type` (string, required) – Type of exam: `"midterm"` or `"final"`